 - You should exercise this breed a minimum of 60 minutes each day.

-- He is a protective pooch who will ensure the safety of his family.
+- They are protective dogs, who always ensure the safety of their families.

-- He will be aloof at first, but will be fine once socially acclimated.
+- They are aloof at first, but will be fine once socially acclimated.

 - This breed will naturally herd because both parents are herders.

-- Socialization is an important part of his training.
+- Socialization is an important part of training.